scizeron/batch-poc/README.md

 ### Assumptions

 * A cluster swarm is up and running
-* An existing overlay network "mynet" or other ...
+* An existing overlay network "my-network" or other ...
 * A PostgreSQL server instance

 ```sh